gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Adding Blaze powder to a Brewing Stand will set the fuel higher than in newer versions
 - Mending and Frost Walker Librarian Trades in this version are cheaper than in newer versions
 - Currently renaming any item adds the repair cost 0 tag, which will not be added to renamed items in future versions
+- From 15w42a to 15w44b, breaking frosted ice with a Silk Touch pickaxe will drop air.
+This cannot be picked up by player, but it can be picked up by minecart with hopper, from which you can move it to hopper and then into other containers.
+Interacting with the item in a container crashes the game

 **15w43a**
 - Added loot tables to all chests that generate in structures.
 Currently blacksmith chests in villages generate with the loot table of minecraft:chests/village_blacksmith, which will be discontinued in future versions.